EgorKhabarov/EgorKhabarov.github.io/cheatsheet/General/HTTP/Status Codes.md

 Nginx internal code used for the plain HTTP requests that are sent to HTTPS port to distinguish it from 4XX in a log and an error page redirection
 ### 498 Token Expired/Invalid
-Returned by ArcGIS for Server.
+Returned by ArcGIS for Server
 A code of 498 indicates an expired or otherwise invalid token
 ### 499 Client Closed Request
 Used in Nginx logs to indicate when the connection has been closed by client while the server is still processing its request, making server unable to send a status code back
 ### 499 Token Required
-Returned by ArcGIS for Server.
+Returned by ArcGIS for Server
 A code of 499 indicates that a token is required (if no token was submitted)

 <details>